-An off-stream dam refers to a dam, wall or other structure that is not constructed across a watercourse or drainage path and is designed to hold water diverted, or pumped, from a watercourse, a drainage path, an aquifer or from another source.
-Off-stream dams may also capture a limited volume of surface water from the catchment above the dam.
+A dam, wall or other structure that is not constructed across a watercourse or drainage path and is designed to hold water diverted, or pumped, from a watercourse, a drainage path, an aquifer or from another source.
+Offstream dams may also capture a limited volume of surface water from the catchment above the dam.

-An off-stream dam that will not capture any surface water (often referred to as a turkey nest dam) and will not sit in a drainage path may not require a WAA permit.
-It is recommended that you contact the Water Planning and Assessment Officer to discuss your proposal in the first instance.
+A dam that will not capture any surface water (often referred to as a turkey nest dam) and will not sit in a drainage path may not require a WAA permit.
+It is recommended that you contact the Water Planning and Assessment Officer on 0448 699 514 to discuss your proposal in the first instance.